raj9011/AIDS-Semester-3/README.md

 I have studied 5 Courses during 3rd Semester of engineering offered by Department of Artificial Intelligence and Data Science, VPKBIET Baramati .

 Also implemented Laboratory Assignments of the same .
+I have obtained 22 Credits in all and scored SGPA of 8.05 during Semester .